-With the European Commission stating that Newcastle is one of the happiest places to live in the UK, it’s not surprising that so many people are moving here from the south.
+With the European Commission also stating that Newcastle is one of the happiest places to live in the UK, it’s not surprising that so many people are moving here.

-The crown jewel of the North of England, Newcastle boasts stunning architecture, regeneration projects that are turning industrial areas into digital hubs.
-Residential suburbs like Jesmond, Gosforth and Heaton are now all bursting with boutique shops, bars, and restaurants.
+The crown jewel of the North of England, Newcastle boasts stunning architecture, regeneration projects that are turning industrial areas into digital hubs and amazing residential suburbs like Jesmond, Gosforth and Heaton all of which are bursting with boutique shops, bars, and restaurants.

-A city that is truly bursting at its seams, Newcastle upon Tyne is a friendly city with a strong identity and a proud culture.
+A city that is truly bursting at its seams, Newcastle is one of the friendliest cities in the UK with a strong identity and a proud culture.
 It’s truly a great place to visit and a fantastic city to live in.
-The Toon, as it is known in the north, has plenty to offer and lots of reasons why you should consider relocating here.
+The Toon, as it is fondly known, has plenty to offer and lots of reasons why you should consider relocating here.

-Newcastle is situated only 20-minute Metro ride away from the beautiful Northern coastline, and a short drive from the Great countryside.
+Newcastle is situated only 20-minute Metro ride away from the beautiful Northern coastline, and a short drive from rolling countryside.
 Living in Newcastle you are never far away from a leaving all of your worries behind.

 Second to None Transport Links

 Newcastle upon Tyne is compact, one can easily travel from A to B, everything is within reach.
-While compact, Newcastle has great transport links, from the local Metro line that covers most of the neighbourhoods, and it has a well-developed local bus system to get you everywhere the metro can’t.
-Central Station connects Newcastle with most major cities in the United Kingdom, from here, Kings Cross is only 3 hours away.
-And for those looking to travel further out, Paris is only 2 hours away from Newcastle Airport.
+While compact, Newcastle has great transport links, from the local Metro line that covers most of the neighbourhoods, to a well-developed local bus system to get you everywhere the metro can’t.
+Central Station connects Newcastle with most major cities across the United Kingdom, from here, Kings Cross is only three hours away.
+And for those looking to travel further out, Paris is only a two hour flight from Newcastle Airport.

 Newcastle offers modern day living and a metropolitan environment with a perfect mix of families, young professionals and students.

-Every city in the UK has its very own parks and Newcastle is no exception.
-The city has a wonderful choice of parks like Jesmond Dene, the Town Moor, Heaton, Armstrong and Paddy Freeman’s.
-There are lots of places to relax in, to watch the world go by.
+Newcastle has a vast array of beautiful parks, denes, recreation grounds and countryside to explore.
+Choose from Jesmond Dene, the Town Moor, Heaton Park, Armstrong Park and Paddy Freeman’s & Castle Farm Parks.
+There are also a vast range of places to relax in, to watch the world go by.
 And if that’s not your cup of tea, Active Newcastle initiative offers a variety of activities for singles and families alike.

 One of the most attractive aspects of living in the North East of England is the low cost of living.
-Everything from rent, to food is one of the lowest in the country.
-According to numbeo.com (an independent living costs estimator) to maintain a four-person family in Newcastle it takes £2,093.14 (without living/rent costs) and £602.12 for a single person.
+Everything from rent, to food, it’s one of the lowest in the country.
+According to numbeo.com (an independent living costs estimator) to maintain a four-person family in Newcastle it takes £2,093.14 (without living/rent costs) and £602.12 for a single person (Is this per month?).
 Based on their data the same estimates in London are around £2,814.92 and £793.23.
 What is more, the cost of housing is significantly reduced as well.

 When it comes to house prices, the North East is a significantly cheaper place to live than anything in the south.
 House affordability is just one of the reasons why so many southerners decide to relocate here.
 On average, house prices are around 15%-25% cheaper to buy, while renting is also lower.